MehwishSameer/Active-phone-usage/README.md

 # Active Phone Usage Detection

-This project detects **active phone usage vs POS device usage** using deep learning and computer vision techniques.
+This project detects **active phone usage** using deep learning and computer vision techniques.
 It combines **YOLOv8 object detection** with a **K-Fold trained MobileNet classifier** and **MediaPipe hand tracking** to achieve robust classification.

 ---